tech-ticks/skytemple-plugin-backups/README.md

 A plugin that adds automatic backups and an auto-save feature to SkyTemple.

 ## How to use
-Load a ROM in SkyTemple, then click the button on the top right of the window.
+Load a ROM in SkyTemple, click the button on the top right of the window, then click "Backup settings...".
 This will open a menu with the following options:
 - **Auto-save interval**: The interval at which the ROM will be automatically saved in minutes.
 Set to 0 to disable.
 Auto-saves work like regular saves and will overwrite your current ROM.
 Enable "Backup on Save" to automatically create a backup of your ROM before it is overwritten.